explorer2005/DSA/README.md

 merge sort is basically divide and conquer and works on the principle of recursion step 1:- division into 2 equal parts repeatedly step 2:- merge the parts to create a sorted array for merging we will use 2 pointers, one will point to the start of left half and the other will point to the right half

+time complexity = total calls * work done in each call tc ofmerge sort is n*logn sc of merge sort is n